Analysis | GOP leaders’ embrace of Trump’s refusal to concede fits pattern of rising authoritarianism, data shows

 By 2016, that sort of rhetoric had become the norm among GOP leaders.

-Incitements to violence have also become alarmingly common.
+Encouraging violence has become alarmingly common.
 From the 1970s through roughly 2010, V-Dem’s experts note that both Republican and Democratic leaders consistently rejected the use of violence against political opponents.
 For Republicans, that began to change under Trump.

-During the 2016 campaign, Trump routinely encouraged violence against protesters at his rallies.
+During the 2016 campaign, Trump appeared to encourage violence against protesters at his rallies.
 Also during that campaign, Kentucky’s Republican governor suggested armed insurrection might be necessary in the event of a Hillary Clinton victory.

-As president, Trump encouraged law enforcement officers to be more violent during arrests, and praised a Republican congressional candidate who was convicted of assault for body-slamming a reporter.
+As president, Trump told law enforcement officers not to worry about hurting suspects during arrests, and praised a Republican congressional candidate who was convicted of assault for body-slamming a reporter.
 A Wisconsin teen accused of fatally shooting two Black Lives Matter protesters and injuring a third has been defended by Trump, various conservative groups and at least one Republican lawmaker.

 In September, Facebook removed a post by a Georgia congressional candidate for violating a policy against inciting violence.
 The candidate, Marjorie Taylor Greene, went on to win her election.